Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001a - Parsing Markdown with Ego Cells.md

 Since one of the limits I set for this experiment was to not use absolute coordinates as data available to cells, they instead have connections to cells representing important relative information about their position in space, time and any other dimension that would be needed.

 We want to have preconnected tissue in order to be specific about the type of space or substrate that it's going to be sovling problems in.

-## Using genetic algorithms

-This experiment is divided into two sections:

-1. designing and developing a system that allows Ego Cells to exist and;
-2. implementing a genetic algorithm that based on training data, it can learn to find the best neighboring rules that correctly parse markdown.

-This article you're reading corresponds to the first part.
-The second part is soon to be published.

 ## Problems